Rainford High School: Rainford High Concert Band

 The school's largest organisation was the Concert Band for brass, woodwind, and percussion players.
 It was open to students of all ages (including Sixth Form students) and practiced weekly in order to play in local primary schools, and also the main showpiece - the 'Music for a Summer's Evening' concert, usually held in July.

 A vocal group often performed in the Summer Concert as well.
 This group offered musical tuition for guitar, piano, brass, percussion and woodwind in order to promote musicianship amongst its students.
-Sixth Formers are also involved.
+Sixth Formers were also involved.
 The group participated in a regular 'Performance Evening' as well as charity music events, such as for Children in Need 2010.